YuLiumt/Cactus/_build/html/_sources/note/Guide/AMR.rst.txt

         [5]: [[9,9,9],[9,9,9]]
         [6]: [[9,9,9],[9,9,9]]

-* Each coarse grid point coincides with a fine grid point.
+* Carpet uses vertex-centered refinement.
+That is, each coarse grid point coincides with a fine grid point.

     >>> Carpet::refinement_centering = "vertex"